What are the Biggest Challenges of Online Education Today?

 3. Digital Literacy and Technical Issues

-One of the critical problems faced by students in online classes is that proficiency in working with computers doesn’t necessarily translate to Digital Literacy.
-To learn proficiently through an online system, one must understand the workings of multiple software, which presents a huge learning curve and is a tricky challenge to overcome.
+One of the critical problems faced by students in online classes is that proficiency in social media doesn’t necessarily translate to Digital Literacy for learning.
+To learn proficiently through an online system, one must understand the workings of multiple software platforms, which presents a huge learning curve and is a tricky challenge to overcome.

 A bigger problem is the constant technical issues faced by both teachers and students on these platforms.
 Problems in online classes often require technical support to rectify, causing frequent disruptions in the learning flow.